 There are cases in which you want to redirect users from one form to another.
 The two forms may contain common fields and you don’t want users to fill out the same information twice.
 This is where custom redirect URLs come in.
 The custom links are created by using our own domain (123 Form Builder) and this procedure can’t be used on the published version of your forms.

-The redirect URL can be specified in the Settings → Thank You Page section, under Redirect with custom variables and provide the custom URL.
+The redirect URL can be specified in the Thank You Page section, under Redirect with custom variables, and provide the custom URL.

-Build your custom URL using the following example:
+Build your custom URL using the following structure:

-The part that is highlighted remains unchanged and it is required for the custom URL to work.
-Copy the following structure into a text editor:
+Copy it into a text editor.
+The highlighted remains unchanged and it is required for the custom URL to work.

 Now, you will need to add your own information from your forms.

 1. Replace 222222 (where it says form-222222) with the ID of the form where you want to redirect the user’s input.
-You will retrieve the ID in the URL or in the Publish – Get Link section of your form.
+You will retrieve the ID from the URL or from the Publish – Link section of your form.

 Add as many parameters as you need to.